How to Read QR Codes in Java PDFs with GroupDocs.Parser

 License Acquisition Steps

-- Temporary License: Obtain a temporary license for extended evaluation.
+- Temporary License: Request a temporary key for extended evaluation.

 Basic Initialization and Setup